Elizabeth Fonseca Corrales

-Elizabeth Bernardita Fonseca Corrales (Heredia, 20 August 1949) was a deputy in the Costa Rican Legislative Assembly from 2006 to 2010, representing San José.
+Elizabeth Bernardita Fonseca Corrales (born 20 August 1949 in Heredia) was a deputy in the Costa Rican Legislative Assembly from 2006 to 2010, representing San José.
 Fonseca holds a doctorate in History and American Society from the University of Paris.
 She was president of the Citizens' Action Party (PAC for its Spanish initials) in 2010.

 Political career

 Fonseca is a founding member of PAC.
 She was elected as a deputy for San José in Costa Rican general elections in 2006.
 She helped organize PAC's opposition to the Central American Free Trade Agreement in 2006 and 2007.

 Following the resignation of Alberto Cañas Escalante, Fonseca and medical doctor Rodrigo Cabezas both applied for the PAC presidency Fonseca was elected, promising to raise PAC's institutional profile.
 In 2013, Fonseca used her position to push for open primaries, which resulted in the election of Luis Guillermo Solís as PAC's presidential candidate.
 Solís would go on to win 78% of the national vote in the general election.

 Fonseca credits PAC with breaking the nation's two-party rule by making the Social Christian Unity Party (PUSC for its Spanish initials) a minority party in the National Assembly.
 While the National Liberation Party (PLN for its Spanish initials) maintains its majority, PUSC has lost many legislative seats to PAC.

 Fonseca was appointed Minister of Culture in 2014.